brandonfordd/notetaker/README.md

 ### Application Quality: 11%

-* Application console is free of errors.
+* Application console is free of errrs.

 ### Repository Quality: 13%